AnirudhRahul/Reddit-Embed/README.md

 `https://www.reddit.com/r/pics/comments/7pnxv2/meeting_keanu_reeves_at_a_traffic_light/about.json`

-And then you can throw your link into this basic template
+And then you can just add this markup to your website with the red-href attribute filled in

 ```HTML
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/reddit-embed/css/red.css"/>